 Can I Visit Ghibli Park as a Day Trip from Tokyo or Osaka?

 Yes, a day trip is possible but tiring.
-From Tokyo, take the Tokaido Shinkansen to Nagoya (1 hour 40 minutes, ¥11,300 Nozomi reserved per SmartEX) then 50 minutes to the park.
-From Osaka, it is about 50 minutes by Shinkansen (¥6,680) plus 50 minutes.
+From Tokyo, take the Tokaido Shinkansen to Nagoya (1 hour 40 minutes, ¥11,300 Nozomi reserved per SmartEX) then about 50-60 minutes to the park.
+From Osaka, it is about 50 minutes by Shinkansen (¥6,680) plus 50-60 minutes.

 The math works if you take an early Shinkansen.
 A 7:00 AM departure from Tokyo gets you to Nagoya by 8:40 AM and to Ghibli Park by 9:30 AM — in time for a 10:00 AM entry.
 Returning, a 6:00 PM departure from the park puts you at Nagoya Station by 7:00 PM and back in Tokyo by 8:40 PM.
 It is a long day but entirely doable.
 However, I strongly recommend staying at least one night in Nagoya.
 The city has some of the best food in Japan — Nagoya-meshi cuisine alone is worth an extra day.
 Plus, you will be less exhausted and can enjoy the park at a relaxed pace.